Jindřich Wankel: Family

+Wankel's grandson Karel Absolon was also a famous archaeologist and worked in the same area.
+Another grandson was photographer Vladimír Jindřich Bufka.

+Career

 He came to work in the area of the Moravský kras (Moravian Karst, today's Czech Republic) in 1847, and from 1849 lived in Blansko as a medical doctor.
 He started geological exploration of the area and later carried out palaeontological, archaeological, and anthropological research.